-We wish to take this opportunity to thank former team member of the Burren Programme, Lynda Weekes, for all her hard work and contribution.
+We wish to take this opportunity to thank former team members of the Burren Programme, Lynda Weekes and Anne Mullen, for all their hard work and contribution to the Programme.

 The BP Team is based in Carron in the centre of the Burren and supports BP farmers (and other farmers in the Burren and beyond) directly through office or site visits, phone communications and training, and indirectly via their farm advisors.